hinorashi/pokedex/README.md

 # Pokedex
 Let's see what can we do with our Pokedex!
-- We use `Spring boot cache` for caching frequently Pokedex queries, using `Redis`
+- We use `Spring boot cache` for caching frequently Pokedex queries, backed by `Redis`

 ## Build and Run
 ```